 Adobe InDesign is a powerful tool to create both print and electronic documents with complex layouts.
 No matter which electronic format you plan to generate from InDesign, the same universal design features apply.
 Whether you’re creating a PDF, an EPUB, or an HTML file, the most critical features to include are headings and styles, reading order, and alt text for images.

-Adobe InDesign, Universally Designed
+Adobe InDesign, Inclusively Designed

 - Use headings to provide a page structure or outline